jacob-torres/Xetra-Data-Pipeline/_posts/2020-11-11-airbnb-prices.md

 The R2 score is a value between 0 and 1.
 An R2 score of 0.018 means that the model was about 2% accurate.

 The MSE is represented here as a negative number.
 In reality, the MSE is the squared distance between the predicted values and the data, and thus must be a non-negative number.
-The negative value indicates that the variance in the predicted and actual data should be minimized.
-An MSE of around 322 thousand means that the squared variance in predicted and actual data sums up to this number, which represents quite a large gap between what the model "thought" the price was and the actual price of the listings.
+The negative value means that the variance in the predicted and actual data should be minimized.

+This MSE indicates that the squared variance in predicted and actual data sums up to about 320 thousand, which represents quite a large gap between what the model "thought" the price was and the actual price of the listings.

 ---